Changissnz/selfinterest/README.md

 all human appearance, through behavior and pose, can be registered by perception.
-Furthermore, mannerism is pre-deterministic, similar to how proper mathematical problems already have solutions and only require a critical mind trained in quantitative techniques in order to reveal the answers, the ideal from the righteous practice.
+Furthermore, mannerism is pre-deterministic, similar to how proper mathematical problems already have solutions and only require a critical mind trained in quantitative techniques in order for the answers to be revealed, the ideal from the righteous practice.
 Mannerism can act as an effective front for deception and abuses of power.
 These two issues of mannerism can be reduced to errors by the practice of correspondence theory.
-In correspondence theory application, the manner, that is the attitude and/or appearance, signifies a positive ideal, in other words, a virtue or moral infallible in the integrity of the concept, yet subject to faultiness by practice, but through the trial-and-error, the manner emerges as the best practice of the positive ideal.
+In correspondence theory application, the manner, that is the attitude and/or appearance, signifies a positive ideal, in other words, a virtue or moral infallible by conceptual integrity, yet inclined towards faultiness by practice, but through the trial-and-error, the manner emerges as the best practice of the positive ideal.
+The manner is a mark of high civilization, something reasoned to have been adopted on the premise that it is good (the only reason why the manner was adopted).
+The manner is a defense against particular possibilities available to the sentient being with the constant problem of having to deal with their impulses, vices in great portion when related to the ideal standing of the manner.
+In other words, the manner that becomes a fixture for social acceptability represses particular potentials of behavior in human beings.
+But from a fatalistic perspective, the potential is still there, and the potential must still manifest (actualize) itself (that is the "natural" course of the span of existence for the potential).
+So from a preventative standpoint, mannerism values the manner but does not guarantee courses of action labeled as vice.
+The potential for these alternatives still manifest itself, in the shadows rather than the light that the mannerist society of official standing thinks they have sole ownership of.